Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-login/README.md

 #### Customize Validation rules

-If needed it is possible customize the validation rules of the login form.
+If needed it is possible customise the validation rules of the login form.
 You can add/modify the default rules of the login form.

 **MyCustomLogin.component.html**